Advertisement

 Your hectic days will seem even more overwhelming if you’re neglecting your own wellness needs:

-- When you do eat, choose healthy foods, like leafy greens or grilled chicken, in the cafeteria for natural energy to help you through the day.
+• Choose healthy foods.
+When you do eat, opt for foods like leafy greens or grilled chicken, in

 Take care of yourself outside of work